LaunchCodeEducation/lchs/src/chapters/modules/the-main-function.rst

 Scroll to the end of the code to find the 8 statements in lines 44 - 51.
 We call these **loose statements** because they are not part of any function.

-Sometimes loose statements are just leftover commands that we used to test our defined functions.
+Sometimes loose statements are just leftover commands that we used to test some of the functions.
 However, most of the time the loose code is needed to run the program.
 It could prompt the user for information, call the functions in the proper order, set up a required drawing space, etc.

 In this case, the loose code contains three ``print`` statements, and these create the unexpected output.
 This brings up a very important point: